 Although there is no precise way to calculate seasonal population, estimates can be derived using several indicators such as electrical hookups and consumption, increased traffic, waste generation, and law enforcement and emergency service calls.
 Certain communities have higher numbers of seasonal populations.
-Although it has proven difficult to quantify, the population of the county could be in significant excess of 90,928 persons as estimated by the US Census.
+Although it has proven difficult to quantify, the population of the county could be in significant excess of 104,357 persons as estimated by the US Census.

-Demand is strong in the county for second home ownership as well as for seasonal, recreational, occasional use and vacation housing.
-Those housing units dedicated for seasonal, recreational, or occasional use have been identified and quantified in the 2000 US Census.
+Demand is strong for second home ownership as well as for seasonal, recreational, occasional use and vacation housing.
+Those housing units dedicated for seasonal, recreational, or occasional use have been identified and quantified in the 2020 US Census.
 The 1990 Census indicates that there were 2,517 housing units in Flathead County that were occupied seasonally, for recreational use or for occasional use.
 That number rose to 3,570 in 2000, a 42% increase.
-By 2010, the number of housing units occupied seasonally or for recreation or occasional use rose to 6,542 units, roughly comprising roughly 14% of the housing stock in Flathead County and exhibiting a nearly 83% increase over the number of units in 2000.
+By 2010, the number of housing units occupied seasonally or for recreation or occasional use rose to 6,542 units, roughly comprising 14% of the housing stock in Flathead County and exhibiting a nearly 83% increase over the number of units in 2000.
 During the same period the total number of housing units available rose to 46,963, an increase of 35%.
-40
+As of 2021, 7,029 seasonal housing units exist in the valley which continues to compromise roughly 14% of the total housing stock.38